-Seventy years ago today, three German students were executed by guillotine in Munich’s Stadelheim Prison for their crimes of high treason against Hitler’s Third Reich.
+Seventy-one years ago today, three German students were executed by guillotine in Munich’s Stadelheim Prison for their crimes of high treason against Hitler’s Third Reich.
 Just four days earlier, 24-year-old Hans Scholl and his 21-year-old sister Sophie were arrested after they’d been caught throwing hundreds of anti-Nazi leaflets from the third floor of the main building of their Munich University campus.
 Upon interrogation, the Gestapo were shocked to discover that these young Germans – the very essence of the Hitler Youth ideal – were, in fact, the leaders of the infamous White Rose resistance movement whose unfathomably bold clandestine actions since the summer of 1942 had caused shockwaves throughout Germany.

 In the darkest moment of humanity, here was a beacon of light!
 Non-violent and rooted in intellectualism, this impudent movement that had so outraged and outwitted the Gestapo was no more than a handful of Munich University students in their early twenties – inspired and aided by their professor of philosophy, Kurt Huber.
 Many had even once been members of the Hitler Youth and German Youth Organization, seduced by Hitler’s promises to rebuild and revitalise Germany.
 But once exposed to the horrors of the Nazi’s monolithic war machine and genocidal mania, these students refused to turn a blind eye and risked all to form an underground resistance.
 The White Rose mass-printed a total of six ingenious propagandist leaflets, in which they called for the active opposition of the German people to Nazi fascism and tyranny.
 Quoting Goethe, Schiller, Aristotle and the Bible, these fiery missives targeted Germany’s intelligentsia – imploring them to “rip off their cloak of indifference”: